stdarg/sprintf.js/README.md

 Note
 ====

-This implementation of sprintf.js is from https://github.com/jakobwesthoff/sprintf.js and exists here in a "nodified" state with slight modifications.
+This implementation of sprintf.js is no longer from https://github.com/jakobwesthoff/sprintf.js A new parser has been written enabling the format descriptors to be a bit more "C"-like.

-Please note this implementation of sprintf adds a function ``sprintf`` to the global scope and places a ``printf`` and a ``sprintf`` onto the string prototype.
+Please note this implementation of sprintf adds a functions ``printf`` and ``sprintf`` to the global scope and places ``printf`` and a ``sprintf`` onto the string prototype.

 Installation
 ============